-It is generally a poor idea to rebuild JUST the rear drive's splines, without replacing the wheel cup spline, but many a person has done this successfully.
-It depends on the amount of wear.
-SOMETIMES the rear wheel cup splines are hardly worn.
-Doing only the drive spline rebuilding will accelerate the wear ...that is ...the wear may be faster than with the wheel cup being replaced.
-Eventually the rear wheel cup splines will need replacing ...these are replaced, NOT rebuilt.
+Eventually the rear wheel cup splines will need replacing ...these are replaced, not rebuilt.
 It is a specialists job to re-rivet the splined cups; but, bolts, if done correctly & with correct parts, can work quite nicely, and I can recommend that process.
 Information is in the next few paragraphs.

-Most will ...OR SHOULD .... simply remove the rear drive and send the rear drive and wheel to someone like Rubber Chicken Racing Garage (Tom Cutter).
+Most will ...or should ...simply remove the rear drive and send the rear drive and wheel to someone like Rubber Chicken Racing Garage (Tom Cutter).
 Hansen's in Medford, Oregon, for a rebuild.
-This is a specialist's job....for a special welder and machinist ....with vast experience.
+This is a specialist's job ...for a special welder and machinist ...with vast experience.
 Hansen's guy uses a special welding rod, same as used by Caterpillar, and then re-machines the crown wheel splines.
-It is CRITICAL that the assembly remain undistorted and concentric ....that is not usually the case with inferior rebuilds.
+It is critical that the assembly remain undistorted and concentric ....that may not be the case with inferior rebuilds.
 If the wheel cup spline is OK, you can save a fair amount of money if you remove the crown gear yourself, and just ship that, or the cover assembly.
-You won't likely have to re-shim, but you WILL have to remove and replace the old paper gasket ....that can take awhile if the paper is really sticking.
+You won't likely have to re-shim, but you will have to remove and replace the old paper gasket ....that can take awhile if the paper is really sticking.
 Note that if the rear drive makes such as whining noises, or there are other problems, you should consider having the rear drive rebuilt, by Hansens; or, perhaps by someone like Tom Cutter, dba as The Rubber Chicken Racing Garage, in Yardley, Pennsylvania.
 I have no personal experience, but I believe that BRUNOS has a good reputation for splines work, besides Hansen's; but Bruno has probably retired due to ill health???